BeamMP/BeamMP-Server/README.md

 ## Supported Operating Systems

 The code itself supports (latest stable) Linux and Windows.
 In terms of actual build support, for now we usually only distribute Windows binaries and Linux.
-For any other distro or OS, you just have to find the same libraries listed in the Linux Build [Prerequisites](#prerequisites) further down the page, and it should build fine.
-We don't currently support any big-endian architectures.
+For any other distro or OS, you just have to find the same libraries listed in [Runtime Dependencies](#runtime-dependencies) further down the page, and it should build fine.

 Recommended compilers: MSVC, GCC, CLANG.